 Spare change calculator

-Making additional contributions now can make a big difference later on and there are a number of ways you can go about boosting your balance.
-You may even save yourself some tax at the same time.
+Making additional contributions as early as possible can make a big difference to your balance when you stop working.
+There’s several ways to boost your super balance, and you may even save yourself some tax at the same time.

 Head to our Boosting your super factsheet for more.

 You don’t need to rely solely on your employer to grow your super savings.
-You could save more and boost your balance by making contributions — generally the sooner you start the better.
+You could save more and boost your balance by making extra contributions — due to compounding interest, generally the sooner you start the better.

 Your contribution limits or ‘caps’ will depend on how you are making your contribution — contributions are either non-concessional (before-tax) or concessional (after-tax).